 The media wants to hear from you!
 They’re hungry for good story ideas and they want to cover topics that people are interested in (your email tells them that at least one person is interested).
 Send reporters and producers story ideas that cover the issues.

 1. Find contact info.
-Next to many articles you will find the reporters email address, if that isn’t present you can contact the newsroom email address.
+Next to many articles you will find the reporter’s email address.
+If that isn’t present you can contact the newsroom email address or read this article for more contact tips and tricks.

 2. Pick a topic.
 Ask yourself this, will their readers find the topic interesting?
 If you not, dig a little deeper and think of a new spin for conveying the issues.
 Write a 1-2 paragraph email that is friendly and convey’s why you think the topic is interesting.